-Animal trainers in general earned an annual median salary of $25,320 in 2013, with an hourly median wage of $12.17, per the U.S. Bureau of Labor Statistics (BLS).
-From 2012-2022, about-average growth in employment opportunities of 15% was predicted by the BLS for animal trainers.
+Animal trainers in general earned an annual median salary of $25,770 in 2014, according to the U.S. Bureau of Labor Statistics (BLS).
+From 2012-2022, faster-than-average growth in employment opportunities of 15% was predicted by the BLS for animal trainers.

 Related to Service Dog Trainer: Job Description, Duties and Requirements

 Learn how to become a certified service dog trainer.
 Research the job duties as well as education and certification...